braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/content_cards/multiple_feeds.md

 platform: Web
 channel: content cards
 page_type: reference
-description: "This article describes how to set up and use multiple content card feeds."
+description: "This article describes how to set up and use multiple Content Card feeds in your web application."

 ---